RezaeiSaber/german-a1-notes/README.md

 ## 🎓 Credits & Attribution

 ### Instructor
-These notes are based on the German language instruction by **[Hamed Salehi](https://www.youtube.com/@HamedSalehi)**, whose clear teaching style and structured approach make learning German accessible and enjoyable.
-All video content and original instruction belong to Hamed Salehi.
+These notes are based on the German language instruction by **[Hamed Salehi](https://www.youtube.com/playlist?list=PLqhbQA4NJb8Nzt0Pt9-9Kqp5hWgM1auoT)**, whose clear teaching style and structured approach make learning German accessible and enjoyable.
+All video content  belongs to Hamed Salehi.

 ### Textbook
 The curriculum follows the **"Starten Wir A1"** textbook, a comprehensive resource for German language learners at the beginner level.

 ### Note Author
-Notes compiled and formatted by **Saber Rezaei** ([GitHub](https://github.com/Saber-Rezaei)) for personal study and community benefit.
+Notes compiled and formatted by **Saber Rezaei** ([GitHub](https://github.com/RezaeiSaber)) for personal study and community benefit.

 ---